hernantz/blog/content/its-the-competition-stupid.md

 and some act compulsively.
 Some could travel and meet other cultures and some never left their home town.
 Some read the news and some don't even have internet.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.

 This is the very reason meritocracy is an ideal never to be reached in a society.
+This is the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideas impossible to reach.

 Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does justice or equality mean?
 Can a fair society be built?
 How would you define fair?

+No absolute standard of justice.
 Now these arbitrary impositions cannot be agreed universally.

 To change some variable in order to benefit some, others have to be affected negatively?